 Stars can be symbolic of angels (Isaiah 14:12-14).
 The wise will shine like the angels, and will lead many to righteousness.
 So the wise of Israel will lead the resurrected nations to righteousness.
 Some, however, will continue in their sin and will eventually be blotted from the Book of Life.

-from heaven, morning star, son of the dawn!
-How you are cut down to the ground,
+morning star, son of the dawn!
+How you are cut down to the ground, who laid

 Daniel 8:9-10 Out of one of them came forth a little horn, which grew exceeding great, toward the south, and toward the east, and toward the glorious land.
 (10) It grew great, even to the army of the sky; and some of the army and of the stars it cast down to the ground, and trampled on them.

 Daniel 12:3 Those who are wise shall shine as the brightness of the expanse; and those who turn many to righteousness as the stars forever and ever.

 Read Young’s Literal Translation of the verse:

 Daniel 12:3 YLT And those teaching do shine as the brightness of the expanse, and those justifying the multitude as stars to the age and for ever.

 Notice that he translates the wise as “those teaching.”
 The Hebrew word means those who are intelligent, and the word is associated with teachers.
 Also notice that they teach “age-during,” and “forever.”
 The context here is right after the resurrection.
 So they teach into the age to come, and then forever.
 Let’s look at the ESV translation.

 Daniel 12:3 ESV And those who are wise shall shine like the brightness of the sky above; and those who turn many to righteousness, like the stars forever and ever.